confluentmedical/nitinol-design-concepts/210-xct-methods/index.md

 umPerVoxel <- 0.500973555972 # voxel edge size from scan (microns)
 ```

-The `getSegmentation` function compiles all of the data from the above noted `*.tsv` files into data table.
+The `getSegmentation` function compiles all of the data from the above noted `*.tsv` files into a data table.
 It takes arguments `baseName` and `description` which define the prefix of the file names (e.g. scan01) and description of the material represented by that scan (e.g. SE508).

 ```
 getSegmentation <- function(baseName, description){